 PAYMENTS TO FOREIGN NATIONALS

 The process to have benefits paid via direct deposit to a cash card is identical to the process an insurance company requires in order to direct deposit benefits to a standard bank checking account.
-Use of the card and associated fees are similar, often identical, to that of a standard credit/debit card.
+Furthermore, use of the card and associated fees are similar, often identical, to that of a standard credit/debit card.
 This is a 21st century, no-cost service available to SPI clients.

 GOVERNMENT BENEFITS REVIEW